luc-hens/luc-hens.github.io/written-work.md

 ## Start with an introduction

-The body of a report starts on page 2 with the title (centered) followed by the introduction.
+The body of a report starts on page 2 (or p.
+3 if the paper includes an abstract) with the title of the paper (centered) followed by the introduction.
 In APA Style the introduction has no heading or label, so don't type "Introduction" as the heading (unless you number the sections).

 "The body of a paper opens with an introduction that presents the specific problem under study and describes the research strategy" (American Psychological Association, 2001, pp. 15-16).
 Remember that your report should be self-contained:  when you report the solution of a textbook problem or internet exercise, don't assume that the reader has read the problem, but provide the reader in your introduction with all information necessary to understand the context of the problem.
 Don't cite the question or problem verbatim in your paper; instead, summarize the main givens from a problem in a short, declarative section of the introduction.
 Document the source of the givens (usually a textbook or a textbook web site) using APA style author-year citation and include the source in the list of references.